pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

   For example, a single resource driver might manage different kinds of FPGAs.
 For each kind, one ResourceClass could define the kind and provide paths to kind-specific tools or URLs for additional resources.
-Only a handful of ResourceClasses are expected per resource driver.

 - ResourceClaim, namespaced, with parameters provided by a normal user that describes a resource instance that needs to be allocated.
 A